 Ability to Keep Residents Mobile

-This tells you the number of hospitalizations per thousand days of patient care.
-There is generally a correlation between keeping patients out of the hospital and the quality of care.
+This indicates the number of hospitalizations per 1,000 days of care.
+There is usually a correlation between staying out of the hospital and the overall quality of long-term care.

 Short-term Care: Rehospitalizations